NovembreLab/NovembreLab.github.io/README.md

 ## Deploying changes to the website

 Every time a is commit pushed to the master branch, the website will be deployed to `novembrelab.github.io`.

-## Current TODO Items

-  * Get issue and other information for publications
-  * Fill in research page (w/ images)
-  * Port over news from wordpress website (2016-2017)
-  * Port over blog posts from wordpress (longer posts)
-  * Change favicon.ico to something representative of the lab
-  * Change photos on home page to reflect relevant lab material

 ## About the Website